(763)-433-2269

 Choosing the DIY Route: How To Put Up Siding By Yourself

 If you don’t have any experience with installing siding on a house, it’s probably best that you reach out to a trained contractor for the job.
 While it looks relatively straightforward, installing siding isn’t a job for beginner DIYers.
 It’s one thing to install siding on an open face on the exterior of your home, but when it comes to working around corners, eaves, soffits and fascia, along with trimming openings like windows and doors, it gets more tricky.
-These are all technical aspects of the project that can be easy for a beginner to screw up, adding cost and time to your project.

 When choosing to take on the siding installation by yourself, you need to have a working knowledge of siding systems – for example, do you understand how to identify mold, water, or pest damage on your home and repair it?
 Or how to attach frieze board and sheathing for putting the siding up on the exterior?
 Or, simply how to remove old, worn-out siding and install the new material based on its unique installation method?
+Understanding the process of installing vinyl siding is crucial to avoid common pitfalls and ensure a successful project.

 When taking on a siding installation project by yourself, you need to have the skills as well as access to the right tools to be successful.
 Depending on which siding material you choose, you may need a combination of a few or all of the following tools: